Sazzzel/Hearth_Keeper/README.md

 ## Scope Plane

 As this would not only be the building of my final project but also a learning experiance using new API's and covering many to many databases.
-I have built this website in using technologies I didn't know exsisted before I started this 16 week Full Stack Course.
+I have built this website using technologies I didn't know exsisted before I started this 16 week Full Stack Course.
 These technologies include Django, Bootstrap and Cloudinary.
 I follwed my agile planning and my user stories to help me keep on track and not fall into the many "what if I add..." sinarions.
 I did however write these down on paper with the forsite of adding these as my future fatures.
 I added my User Stories and Testing Tasks as issues on my [Github Projects Board ADD THIS]().

 Essential features of my project were: